Skip to Content

 Child with kitten on grey sofa at home Why do cats lick your nose

 Licking transfers a cat’s scent onto objects, humans, and other animals.
-When they are transferring that smell, they are effectively making their territories.
+When they transfer the smell, they are effectively making their territories.
 Their mother will have licked them when they were born – marking them as belonging to her.

 A cat may also lick you to let you know that you are their territory – particularly if another animal has entered your household and your kitty is feeling jealous.
 By marking their humans with their saliva, cats essentially say that these people belong to them.